isabellaling/KeepAHabit/README.md

-# KeepAHabit
+# habit-tracking
-used to keep a habit, record and review your habits everyday
+used to track habits.